Juan-Jones/blogsphere/content/blog/find-freelance-websites.md

 ### Fiverr

 Following closely is Fiverr, celebrated for its unique gig-based model.
-Fiverr offers a platform where freelancers can showcase their specific services, known as "gigs," allowing clients to easily browse and engage with the exact skills they require There are several opportunities to [make money on Fiverr](/blog/how-to-make-money-on-fiverr) including graphic designing, logos, games, posters, flyers, business cards, postcards, social media, and many others.
+Fiverr offers a platform where freelancers can showcase their specific services, known as "gigs," allowing clients to easily browse and engage with the exact skills they require There are several opportunities including graphic designing, logos, games, posters, flyers, business cards, postcards, social media, and many others.
 One of the most beneficial aspects of Fiverr is there are lots of businesses and gurus who use {{< cloakedlink "Fiverr's" "https://go.fiverr.com/visit/?bta=194809&brand=fiverraffiliates" "Recommends Fiverr" >}} services.
 As a result, as an independent contractor you can name your price and get paid fair value.

 ### Contently